'60 Minutes' says to correct report on Benghazi attack

 The program plans to air a correction on Sunday, Logan said.

-Simon and Schuster, a publisher owned by CBS Corp (CBS.N), on Friday began withdrawing a book on the incident, "The Embassy House," which was written by Davies under the pseudonym Morgan Jones.
+Simon and Schuster, a publisher owned by CBS Corp, on Friday began withdrawing a book on the incident, "The Embassy House," which was written by Davies under the pseudonym Morgan Jones.

 "In light of information that has been brought to our attention since the initial publication of 'The Embassy House,' we have withdrawn from publication and sale all formats of this book and are recommending that booksellers do the same," said Jennifer Robinson, a spokeswoman for Simon and Schuster's Threshold Editions unit.